MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 - Ubuntu 16.04, 18.04, and 20.04

 >[!NOTE]
-> Debian 10, 11, and Ubuntu 20.04 are compatible with SCOM 2019 UR3 and later.
+> Debian 10, 11, and Ubuntu 20.04 are compatible with System Center - Operations Manager 2019 UR3 and later.

 |Required package|Description|Minimum version|
 |--------------------|---------------|-------------------|